-This is for any business who practices inventory kitting in their business.
+And the last option is for any business that practices inventory kitting in their business.
 If you sell products in a bundle, you can display them on your website by using the grouped products feature.

-During this stage, you can set the product’s stock levels and SKU's, which will help you navigate your WooCommerce inventory.
+During this stage, you can set the product’s stock levels and SKUs to help you navigate your WooCommerce inventory.

-This means that WooCommerce inventory management will suggest these linked products to customers when they’re shopping on your site.
+Upsell and cross-sell features allow you to suggest additional items to purchase.
+This means that WooCommerce inventory management offers linked products to customers when shopping on your site.

-Upsells – This will appear on a product page as a recommendation such as “others have purchased these items along with this product”
+Upsells — Will appear on a product page as a recommendation, such as “Others have purchased these items along with this product.”

 Cross-sells — Products will be suggested to the customer when they’re in the cart

-If you’re a product-making business that sells different versions of the same item, there is a way to save the different types of WooCommerce inventory variations to make it easier in the future when adding more product variables.
+If you sell different versions of the same item, you can save WooCommerce inventory variations to make it easier in the future when adding more product variables.

-Once you have done this, when setting up your products in the future you can simply select the new variations you have created and save a ton of time creating new products.
+Once you have done that, go to Terms on the right side of the screen, select Configure terms, and then save the colors which are commonly used.
+Now, when setting up your products in the future, you can simply select the new variations you have created and save a ton of time creating new products.